ITA Language Screenings

 Approval (two levels):

-- > 3.5 -- any assignment, including having primary responsibility for teaching a course
+- Category I, or a rating of > 3.5 -- any assignment, including having primary responsibility for teaching a course

-- 3.0 - 3.49 -- recitation or laboratory instructor who interacts with students or a grader who makes subjective decisions about written work.
+- Category II, or a rating between 3.0 - 3.49 -- recitation or laboratory instructor who interacts with students or a grader who makes subjective decisions about written work.
 The ITA may NOT teach a course independently (i.e. may not serve in primary-instructor role).

 - A rating of 1.5-2.9 -- With conditional approval, ITAs may serve during the first semester of appointment as a “Non-Interactive” lab assistants with minimal student contact or graders for objective tests only.

 - ITAs may work under the "conditional approval" category for a maximum of two semesters and must be re-screened at the end of their first semester.
 They may not circumvent these requirements by switching departments.

 - A rating of < 1.5.
 Only non-teaching duties, to be funded by departments.